If you are having trouble uploading files or folders, please try the following troubleshooting steps:

 If you find that your upload is taking longer than it should, we have listed a few reasons that may affect upload speeds.

 - Firewalls: Firewalls can slow down or block the upload process.
-If you use third-party software, try temporarily turning off firewalls such as ZoneAlarm, the built-in Windows or Mac firewall, or any others.
+If you use third-party software, try temporarily turning off firewalls such as ZoneAlarm, the built-in Windows firewall, Mac firewall, or any others.

 - Simply configuring your firewall to allow the Box domains will likely solve this issue.

-- Business network restrictions: Users accessing Box from an office setting may find that their IT department has blocked or slowed down connections to Box.
+Business network restrictions: Users accessing Box from an office setting may find that their IT department has blocked or slowed down connections to Box.
+VPNs can be the cause of slower connections.

-- VPNs may cause your IP address to be misplaced and inadvertently place your computer in another geographic location other than your actual location.
+- If you're using a VPN, your IP address may be misplaced, which can inadvertently put your computer in a different geographic location from your actual location.
 This can affect your upload speeds.
-Ask your network / IT department if a VPN could be changing your actual location on the internet.
+Check with your network or IT department to see if a VPN is causing your computer to be placed in a different geographic location on the internet.

-- Browser Specific Issues: Try a different browser or computer.
-Users may find that their upload speeds increase on alternative browsers.
+- Browser Specific Issues: If you're having trouble uploading files to Box, try using a different browser or computer.
+Some users find that their upload speeds increase when using a different browser or a faster computer..

-- Device Specific Issues: If your upload speed has not improved after you have tried updating and/or switching internet browsers, please try a different computer to help isolate the issue.
+Device Specific Issues: If your upload speed has not improved after trying different browsers and updating your browser, try using a different computer to isolate the issue.

-- If your upload speed increases on another computer, then you will know that the first computer itself was causing the slower speed.
+- If your upload speed increases on another computer, then the first computer is causing the slow speed.

-- If your speed does not increase, then this is most likely an issue with your internet connection.
+- If your speed does not increase, then it is likely an issue with your internet connection.

 - Often with Cable and DSL, the upload speed is significantly slower than the download speed.
 This will result in fast loading times for most websites and file downloads, but slow uploads.

-There is a difference between “Kb” (kilobit) and “KB” (kilobyte).
-One kilobyte is equal to eight kilobits.
-Internet service providers (ISP) often calculate and advertise upload and download speeds in terms of “Kbps” (kilobits per second) while Box uploads are calculated in terms of “KBps” (kilobytes per second).
-Therefore, if you see browser upload speeds of 30 KBps this would be interpreted as 240 Kbps by your ISP.
+There is a difference between “Mb” (megabit) and “MB” (megabyte).
+One megabyte is equal to eight megabits.
+Internet service providers (ISP) advertise upload and download speeds in terms of “Mbps” (megabits per second) while Box uploads are shown in your browser in terms of "MBps" (MegaBytes per second).
+So, if you see browser upload speeds of 15 MBps this would be interpreted as 125 Mbps by your ISP.

 Bandwidth and Box Endpoints: